draeder/easypeers/README.md

 ```
 Then remove the backticks on the receiving peer(s).
 From there you may use `JSON.parse()`.

-> Direct messaging is currently under development
+Direct messaging is now fully functional and uses peer ID hash "closeness" to create a shortest path through the partial mesh.

-Direct messaging should be relatively trivial now that broadcast messaging works as expected.
-The intent is to allow for sending messages from one peer to another, or a group of others.
+Broadcast messaging also now works with shortest path routing.
+By adjusting the coverage ratio, it is possible to have full mesh or partial mesh, and even what amounts to token ring networking.

 ## Security
 > Easypeers is not secure in its current revision